 Ford Bronco Sport

 Dubbed the ‘Baby Bronco’ by enthusiasts, the Ford Bronco Sport is a small SUV and sibling to the larger Bronco.
 It’s classed as a sub-compact SUV, and it’s one of the more family-oriented crossovers available with 4WD.
 Though it’s sold with a simpler feature list, all trim levels include standard 4x4 capability, and the top-of-the-line Badlands grade includes a twin-clutch rear-drive unit with a differential lock feature, a class-exclusive offering.
-For 2024, the Ford Bronco Sport has a starting price of $41,190 for the Big Bend trim, which comes with a 1.5-litre EcoBoost three-cylinder engine making 181 horsepower and 190 pound-feet of torque.
+For 2025, the Ford Bronco Sport gets a refresh that brings its styling closer to its Bronco big brother and adds a new Sasquatch package, among other enhancements.
+The 2025 Ford Bronco Sport has a starting price of $40,790 for the Big Bend trim.
+The base engine is a 1.5-litre EcoBoost three-cylinder engine making 181 horsepower and 190 pound-feet of torque.
 A 2.0-litre turbocharged four-cylinder is available on higher grades.

 Ford Bronco Sport Overview